 ASAP Safety Plan Requirements Explained

-All Forms MUST be mailed to Williamsport, PA.
-Electronic submissions are NOT accepted.
+All Forms MUST be mailed to Williamsport, Pa. or submitted electronically through the Data Center.

 Have an active Safety Officer on file with Little League International.

 This position needs to be a dedicated person.

 Update your Little League through either: